fastify/fastify/docs/Validation-and-Serialization.md

 #### Adding a shared schema
 Thanks to the `addSchema` API, you can add multiple schemas to the Fastify instance and then reuse them in multiple parts of your application.
 As usual, this API is encapsulated.

-There are two way to reuse your shared schema:
+There are two ways to reuse your shared schemas:
 + **`$ref-way`**: as described in the [standard](https://tools.ietf.org/html/draft-handrews-json-schema-01#section-8), you can refer to an external schema.
-To you it you have to `addSchema` with a valid `$id` absolute URI.
+To use it you have to `addSchema` with a valid `$id` absolute URI.

 ```js
 fastify.addSchema({